geoffmazeroff/shamazon/ProjectPlan.md

 # Project Plan

 ## To Do
-- Map the JSON wrapper instance to the Product model the UI binds to
-- Build out service that communicates with 3rd-party API
+- Improve format of index page
+- Add search functionality to index page
 - Improved product details page
   - Set up a lightbox such that when the user clicks on the thumbnail, a larger image is shown
   - Render images
   - Handle missing field values
   - What happens if a product ID is not found?
-- Add search functionality to index page
 - Add error handling
   - Page models need try-catches around service calls
   - Decide on approach and implement error handling from the backend (alerts, toast notifications)